FREQUENTLY ASKED QUESTIONS

 Like any martial art, Capoeira is a tactic which can be used for attack or self defence.

 However, in Capoeira the main principle aims to teach players to work together rather than against each other.
-Our qualified instructors are always present to guide students as to how to execute movements so that they do not pose any risks to themselves or others and also to ensure students attempt moves only when they are experienced and trained enough to do so.
+Our qualified instructors are always present to guide students as to how to execute movements in a safe and controlled environment so that they do not pose any risks to themselves or others and also to ensure students attempt moves only when they are experienced and trained enough to do so.

 If you have past injures or special medical conditions please speak to your instructor so that they can choose movements which are best suited to your needs.